JMilamber/JMilamber.github.io/Coding_Projects/_posts/2020-11-20-Maze_Program.md

 ---
 ### *Github: [(link)](https://github.com/JMilamber/Maze-Programs)*

 I wrote my first maze algorithm in fall of 2018, for a java class.
 It was exceedingly long and cumbersome, but very fun to use.
 When I started learning Python in the spring of 2019, I challenged myself to re-write my maze-program in Python.
 Once this was done, I decided to create a Github repo to help keep track of what I was working on.
-Continuing my goal of learning about mazes I decided to write a second algorithm for the program and a UI as my final project for my python class in spring of 2019.
+Continuing to work on the project I decided to write a second algorithm for the program and a UI as my final project for my python class in spring of 2019.

 Since then I have worked on the repo off and on for the past year/two years.
 I have plans for a test Suite, another algorithm, and an eventual complete restructuring of the program for better re-usability.